If you have any additional questions about Japan House and its programs, please give us a call at 217.244.9934 or email us at email@example.com.

 1. When are tea ceremonies held?

 Tea ceremonies are held every Thursday afternoon at 2:00 and 3:00 during the academic year except for holidays.
-During June and July they are offered at 2:00 only.
-No ceremonies in August; they resume in September for the fall semester and begin the first week of school (generally third week of January) in the spring semester.
+They are sometimes held in June, check our calendar to confirm.
+There are no ceremonies in July and August; they resume in September for the fall semester and begin the first week of school (generally third week of January) in the spring semester.
 Reservations are recommended as they are sometimes sold out.
 We also have reduced fee tea ceremonies during our fall and spring open houses (free for Tomonokai members).

 2. How much does a tea ceremony cost?

-Tea ceremonies are $8 per person.
+Tea ceremonies are $8 per person and $6 for University of Illinois students.
 This covers the cost of the matcha tea and traditional sweet that we order from Japan.

 3. How do I make a reservation for the tea ceremony?

 Call us at (217) 244-9934 or email us at firstname.lastname@example.org.
 Tell us your name, how many people in your group and what date and time you want.
 Leave a phone number or email address so we can let you know if we have space.

 You will have a brief tour of Japan House before the tea ceremony.
 The ceremony itself is a highly ritualized serving of tea and a sweet held as you kneel or sit in the tea room.
 The people that conduct the tea ceremony wear kimonos and follow traditions that they have studied for many years.
 The tour and ceremony will last about an hour.

 5. What should I wear to a tea ceremony?